TrustedFirmware/tf_docs/security_center/incident_handling_process.rst

    Stakeholders (ESSes).
 See the :ref:`ts_registration_label` section for more information about ESSes and Trusted Stakeholders.
 If the fix is particularly difficult to implement, we may proceed to subsequent steps without a fix.
+   The fix will include backports to live Long Term Stable (LTS) branches, though delivery of those backports may be deferred until they are required.

 2. After a robust fix becomes available, our preference is to publicly release it as soon as possible.
 We will automatically do this if the vulnerability